 ASEICA places Anglophone teachers in the international section at Cesar College in Roquefort les Pins, at College Eganaude in Biot, College Niki de St Phalle in Valbonne and the College International of Valbonne.

-Children accepted into international classes are either already bilingual or have passed an entry test which assessed their capacity to learn a foreign language.
-Whatever the college, when they arrive in the section in 6ème, they are placed in groups according to level, receiving between five and eight hours of English language and literature instruction per week, supplemented by two hours focusing on the humanities.
+Students accepted into international classes are either already bilingual or have passed an entry test which assessed their capacity to learn a foreign language.
+Whatever the college, when they arrive in the section in 6ème, they are placed in groups according to level, receiving between six and eight hours of English language and literature instruction per week, supplemented by two hours focusing on the humanities.
 By the time they complete their four years in the international college classes, and whatever their level of English at the outset, they will be fully equipped to move on to the challenges of the OIB at the CIV.

 Our teachers value a learning style that emphasises and encourages a personal response.
 This complements Education Nationale’s approach and helps students develop both rigorous and independent thinking, ensuring they benefit from a rich cultural mix.